island-is/island.is/libs/service-portal/core/README.md

 All libraries are implemented by defining an interface that gets loaded into the service portal shell on startup.
 This interface defines three aspects about the library:

 - Name - The name of the library
-- Widgets - A function that return an array of lazy loaded widgets
+- Widgets - A function that return an array of widgets
-- Routes
+- Routes - A function that returns an array of routes

 ### Widgets